sah/java-tutorial/03-First-Test.md

     mvn test

 This launches Maven and downloads the dependencies, compiles the source code, and runs the tests on the Sauce Labs cloud of Selenium servers.
-After a few moments you'll see that JUnit or TestNG has started.
+There are quite a few files to download so this may take a few minutes, then you'll see that JUnit or TestNG has started.
 You might not see any output instantaneously, but soon you'll see output similar to the following:

 	------------------------------------------------------